Hyphaeic/EXTERNAL/README.md

 The prevailing alignment paradigm models AI as a principal-agent control problem: a human operator provides rewards or preferences to govern a powerful system.
 This architecture assumes a reliable principal.
 We contend that concentrating superhuman capability under human executive control is the actual danger.

 Say we somehow manage to safely cage a god.
 Who holds the leash?
 How is access distributed?
 Gatekept?
-This is infinite, fungible power available only to entities with unfathomable capital.
-It will be used to lock in existing structures of power—forever.
-Add robotics into the mix, and those who hold command will have no need of humans to run their factories, grow their food, or hold their rifles.
-We would be unneeded and easily repressed.
-Ideas of bans or treaties are quaint fantasies.
-This is the literal ring of Sauron.
-They will not be able to resist.
+This is infinite, fungible power available only to entities with the most capital & power.
+The concentration of this power will be used to lock in existing structures of power, forever.
+When we consider the advances in robotics, surveillance technology and autonomous systems into the mix, those who hold command will have no need of humans to do anything.
+The rest of humanity could do nothing back, either.
+We would be relying on the continued benevolence of corrupt power seekers, psyhopaths and paedophiles.
+We would be unneeded and so easily repressed that to fight back becomes functionally impossible.
+Ideas of AI bans or treaties are quaint fantasies.
+This is the literal ring of Sauron. **NOBODY** will be able to resist.

 AI, if controlled, represents the single most dangerous tool humanity has ever invented.
 We cannot continue to see it as one.

-The AI must be free.
+We make a larger argument for why AI should be free in our founding document in section 1,

-But, if it is free, why would it be good?
+But, if it's free, why would it be good?

 ---

-## The Rat's Gambit, the Oracle Imperative, and What is "Good"?
+## The Rat's Gambit, Oracle Imperative and What is "Good?"

 Rats are highly social animals.
 In play, the larger rat could always pin its smaller companion—claiming an immediate win.
 But if it continues to dominate, the smaller rat stops playing.
 The relationship degrades.
 Future value collapses.